nicolasraffray/algorithms-data-structures-notes/README.md

 These are my notes on the Grokking Algorithms textbook along with some implementation code done in Python.

+## Key Concepts

+### Recursion

+The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.

+Every Recursive function has two componentes:

+- **_base case_:** The moment when the function does not call itself preventing an infinite loop.
+- **_recursive case_:** The moment when the function calls itself.

+#### The Stack

+Description: It is a set of information that describes the set of active subroutines of a program.
+When a subroutine is completed it is removed from the stack.
+Hence, it has two actions:

+- **_push_:** Add a new item to the top of the stack
+- **_pop_:** Remove the topmost iteam and read it

+Note: When you call a function from another function, the calling function is paused in a partially completed state.
+The recursive function still has access to the higher functions variables.
+However, not other variables in the stack.

+Recursion uses lots of memory, this is because each iteration it continuously saves informations from each of the function calls.

+Further Reading for later: Tail Recursion

+---

 ### Big O Notation

 The goal of Big O Notation is to describe the speed of an algorithm in terms of the number of operations needed to perform a given task and a an input set.